 From repairing damaged cells, to getting rid of toxic waste, to restoring energy, your body needs quality shuteye that you look forward to at the end of a long day.
 There are many things that can disrupt sleep, ultimately disrupting these fundamental biological processes, and tossing and turning on an uncomfortable mattress is one of them.

 Everyone likes a different level of firmness when it comes to their bed mattress, and Sleep Number offers a potential solution for many.
 Using air inflation technology, you’re able to adjust the firmness of your mattress to your specific liking, but does that make the Sleep Number bed an air mattress?

 Is Sleep Number an Air Mattress?

-If you’ve ever slept on an air mattress, you know exactly how uncomfortable it can be.
+If you’ve ever slept on an air bed, you know exactly how uncomfortable it can be.
 They’re loud when inflating and often deflate over the course of one night, so they’re not great for long-term use.

 It’s possible to compare the Sleep Number bed to an air mattress simply because they both use air inflation technology.
-Most regular air mattresses feature a single inflatable chamber that makes up the structure of the mattress, while Sleep Number mattresses use one or two depending on the size and model.
+Most regular air mattresses feature a single inflatable chamber that makes up the structure of the regular mattress, while Sleep Number mattresses use one or two air chambers depending on the size and model.